Download the metadata file l = "http://landsat.usgs.gov/metadata_service/bulk_metadata_files/LANDSAT_8.csv.gz" download.file(l,destfile = basename(l)) # Now decompress t = decompressFile(basename(l),temporary = T,overwrite=T,remove=F,ext="gz",FUN=gzfile)

 What did we do?
 As you can see we fitted a simple linear regression model using the values from both the amphibian richness raster layer and the topographical range raster.
 The relation seems to be highly significant and this simple model can explain up to 12.4% of the variation.
 Here is the basic plot output for both response and predictor variable.

 As you can see high values of both layers seem to be spatially clustered.
-So the likelihood of violating the independence of datapoints in the linear regression model is very high.
-Lets investigate the spatial autocorrelation by looking at Moran’s I, which is a measure for spatial autocorrelation (technically its just a determinant of correlation like pearsons r combined with spatial weights of the surroundings).
+So the likelihood of violating the independence of datapoints in a linear regression model is quite likely.
+Lets investigate the spatial autocorrelation by looking at Moran’s I, which is a measure for spatial autocorrelation (technically its just a determinant of correlation that calculated the pearsons r of surrounding values within a certain window).
 So lets investigate if the residual values (the error in model fit) are spatially autocorrelated.

 library(ncf) # For the Correlogram # Generate an Residual Raster from the model before rval <- getValues(amp) # Create new raster rval[as.numeric(names(fit1$residuals))]<- fit1$residuals # replace all data-cells with res value resid <- topo values(resid) <-rval;rm(rval) #replace our values in this new raster names(resid) <- "Residuals" # Now calculate Moran's I of the new residual raster layer x = xFromCell(resid,1:ncell(resid)) # take x coordinates y = yFromCell(resid,1:ncell(resid)) # take y coordinates z = getValues(resid) # and the values of course # Now calculate Moran's I # Use the extracted coordinates and values, increase the distance in 100er steps and don't forget to use latlon=T (given that you have your rasters in WGS84 projected) system.time(co <- correlog(x,y,z,increment = 100,resamp = 0, latlon = T,na.rm=T)) # this can take a while. # It takes even longer if you try to estimate significance of spatial autocorrelation # Now show the result plot(0,type="n",col="black",ylab="Moran's I",xlab="lag distance",xlim=c(0,6500),ylim=c(-1,1)) abline(h=0,lty="dotted") lines(co$correlation~co$mean.of.class,col="red",lwd=2) points(x=co$x.intercept,y=0,pch=19,col="red")